dimagi/commcare-cloud/docs/changelog/0043-optionally-configure-auditcare-db.md

 ## Change Context
 Some enterprise deployments of CommCare use a backend feature called "auditcare" as part of their audit logging strategy.
+Auditcare is enabled by default, so it is active unless you went out of your way to disable it when you configured CommCare.
 Historically it has used CouchDB as its data backend, but it is being switched to use PostgreSQL instead.
 If you care about this feature then you may want to carefully consider this change log before your next commcare deploy; otherwise you can ignore.

 ## Details
 After the next deploy from the latest version of CommCare HQ, auditcare will begin writing to PostgreSQL.
 By default, it will write to tables within your default PostgreSQL db.
 If you want to have it write to a different database instead, you can configure this using the `LOCAL_CUSTOM_DB_ROUTING` variable and an entry in postgresql.yml.

 ## Steps to update
 There are no special steps if you are fine with the default.

-To configure auditcare to go to its own PostgreSQL database instead, use the following:
+To configure auditcare to go to its own PostgreSQL database instead, use the
+following:

 ```
 # public.yml
+localsettings:
   LOCAL_CUSTOM_DB_ROUTING:
     auditcare: auditcare
 ```

-If you have more than one postgres machine and you want auditcare on one other than the default one, update your postgresql.yml to point to the right machine.
-If you have only one postgres machine or want to use your default postgres machine, you can skip this step.
+Update your postgresql.yml to point to the right machine.

 ```
 # postgresql.yml
+dbs:
   auditcare:
     host: <machine>
 ```

 Finally, run the following to apply the config: